nii-yamagishilab/project-NN-Pytorch-scripts/README.md

 Directory | Function
 ------------ | -------------
-./core_scripts | scripts to manage the training process, data io, and so on ./sandbox | directories to test new functions and models ./project | project directories, and each folder correspond to one model for one dataset ./project/*/main.py | script to load data and run training and inference ./project/*/model.py | model definition based on Pytorch APIs ./project/*/config.py | configurations for training/val/test set data
+./core_scripts | scripts to manage the training process, data io, and so on ./core_modules | finished pytorch modules
+./sandbox | new functions and modules to be test ./project | project directories, and each folder correspond to one model for one dataset ./project/\*/\*/main.py | script to load data and run training and inference ./project/\*/\*/model.py | model definition based on Pytorch APIs ./project/\*/\*/config.py | configurations for training/val/test set data

 The motivation is to separate the training and inference process, the model definition, and the data configuration.
 For example:

 * To define a new model, change model.py only
 * To run on a new database, change config.py only

----
-### Differences from CURRENNT implementation
+### 5.3 Differences from CURRENNT NSF implementation
 There may be more, but here are the important ones:

 * "Batch-normalization": in CURRENNT, "batch-normalization" is conducted along the length sequence, i.e., assuming each frame as one sample.
 There is no equivalent implementation on this Pytorch repository;